 Step 2: No Such Thing as Too Much Power

-Having an extra oomf of steam can make ironing much more pleasant — for example, you can deal with stubborn wrinkles better.
-Powerful models are available even at low prices, so there is no reason to settle for a model that puts out less than 20 g/min of steam.
-About the only reason to do so would be to get a unique feature such as the Oliso offers.
+Having an extra oomph of steam can make ironing much more pleasant — dealing with stubborn wrinkles will be that much easier and more satisfying.
+Powerful models are available even at low prices, so there is no reason to settle for a model that puts out less than 20 g/min of steam, unless you're considering a petite travel-sized model.

 Step 3: Consider Ease of Use

 Intuitive interfaces and thoughtful, user-friendly features will also help make your ironing experience more pleasant.
 Take a look at all the settings and read some reviews (like ours!) before making your final decision on what to buy.
 Consider things like where the buttons are in regards to which hand you iron with, the shape of the nose, the cord length, and whether the cord wraps or is retractable for storage.

 Step 4: Make Sure It Has the Essentials

 There are a number of features you will likely want your iron to have.
 We looked for these features when dialing in our selection of what to review and suggest that you do the same, no matter what model you decide to buy:

 - A burst of steam function to power through stubborn wrinkles (this can also function as a self-cleaning system to remove mineral buildup)